Novel Coronavirus Expert Meeting: Cluster surveillance

 One of the features of the measures for the new coronavirus in Japan is the strategy of cluster surveillance.
 Japan has deterred outbreaks through epidemiological surveys centered on cluster surveillance.

 In early February, Oshitani and Hiroshi Nishiura, a members of the Cluster Measures Team, found that 80% of patients did not infect others with the coronavirus, but certain patients infected many people, by analyzing the data of the first wave from China.
 The Expert Meeting set their eyes on that, they decided to prevent outbreaks by tracking infected people and testing those who were in close contact with them.
 80% of these infected don't infect anyone with the new coronavirus, so we don't need to find all the infected.
 If we can find a cluster, we can control this disease to some extent.

 If the number of positives is small, it is possible to suppress the spread of infection by tracking the cluster, and it is possible to continue the infectious disease measures while maintaining a constant economic activity.

 When the infection rate is very low, the infection will not spread by testing only high-risk people.
 PCR tests cause false positives, so many tests at low infection rates can even cause false positives to outnumber true positives.
 They took that strategy with that in mind.

-Behind that was the fact that the medical resources in Japan were vulnerable.
+Behind that was that the medical resources in Japan were vulnerable.
 Unlike other Asian countries, Japan was not well prepared to test for infectious diseases because SARS did not land.
 The new coronavirus became a designated infectious disease, so those who tested positive were required to be hospitalized even for mild cases, and there were few sickbeds.

 However, they also thought that it was a big problem that the number of PCR tests did not increase in the rapid increase of the infected person, and they have gradually increased the number of PCR tests since mid-March.

 The strategy worked well until mid-March, and it succeeded in preventing the first wave from China, but the second wave via returnees from Europe and the US could not be stopped, and the outbreak occuared in April.
 That was revealed in May by a genomic molecular epidemiology survey of the new coronavirus (SARS-CoV-2).